olakrhoff/RFC-Data-Format-Printer/README.md

 # RFC-Data-Format-Printer

 This program reads a file containing names of variables and corresponding number of bits for the variable, and prints the names in a formatted grid based on the number of bits.
 This is the notation often seen in RFC documents.
-The example is from RFC 791, Internet Header Format.
+The example is from [RFC 791]([https://www.rfc-editor.org/rfc/rfc791](https://www.rfc-editor.org/rfc/rfc791#section-3.1)), and generates the Internet Header Format.

 ## Prerequisites